HOME

 Yes!
 In reality, there are very few Sauna users that do thermal analysis on a continuous basis.
 Since Sauna is easy to learn, the program is well suited for this intermittent type of use.

-If the period of non-use if greater than 6 months, it's a good idea to work one or two exercises in the manual to serve as a refresher course.
+If the period of non-use if greater than 6 months, it's a good idea to work one or two exercises in the manual as a refresher course.
 This might take an hour or two, but the time savings will be substantial when you start to build the model.

 Product Features